adambard/learnxinyminutes-docs/json.html.markdown

     ]
   ],

   "that was short": "And, you're done.
-You know know everything JSON has to offer."
+You now know everything JSON has to offer."
 }
 ```